Ghosts Next Door

 ............

 "What do you mean?
-Are you trying to jinx this whole thing?"
-My wife asked her.
+Are you trying to jinx this whole thing?" my wife asked.

 "No, you don't understand.
-Women like me who look the way I look, we don't get happily ever after.
-It's always some cruel joke in the end......see, I believe that in my past life I was someone who mercilessly harassed fat people like myself.
-Now in this life, I'm the fat one, and I have to suffer for what I did before," she spoke with such clarity that it was alarming and heartbreaking at the same time.
+Women like me who look the way I look don't get happily ever after.
+It's always some cruel joke in the end......see, I believe that in my past life, I was someone who mercilessly harassed fat people like myself.
+Now, in this life, I'm the fat one, and I have to suffer for what I did before," she spoke with such clarity that it was alarming and heartbreaking at the same time.

-"I love you guys, but the two of you are old, and you're off the dating market, I can't even get in the door!"
-She cried tears that were all of her cumulative hurts and heartaches all bundled into a stream of tears.
+"I love you guys, but the two of you are old, and you're off the dating market; I can't even get in the door!"
+She cried tears that were all her cumulative hurts and heartaches, all bundled into a stream of tears.

 "What are you talking about?
-You're on the shelf, you're the best product the 'store' has!"
-I was trying to be encouraging but it wasn't working.
+You're on the shelf and the best product the store has!"
+I insisted.

 ............

 It turns out that Laura's fears were legitimate and that her happiness was truly short-lived.
-Shaun Rasuman was married, and the only way Laura found that out was when Shaun's wife Marlie, walked into her store and told Laura who she was.
-The woman wasn't mad, and she didn't cause a scene; she simply handed Laura Shaun's phone and had her look at a thread of group text messages between Shaun and his friends.
-According to the e-mail that Laura would send us later, she would say, "It was all a joke, they had this running gag where they would bet each other a large amount of money like $20,000 as to who could get the fattest girl to fall in love with them and who could take it the farthest.
-If you haven't already figured it out, Shawn won the bet when he proposed to me, and I accepted."
+Shaun Rasuman was married, and the way Laura found out was when Shaun's wife, Marlie, walked into her store and told Laura who she was.
+The woman wasn't mad and didn't cause a scene; she simply handed Laura Shaun's phone and had her look at a thread of group text messages between Shaun and his friends.
+According to the e-mail that Laura would send us later, she would say, "It was all a joke; they had this running gag where they would bet each other a large amount of money, like $20,000, as to who could get the fattest girl to fall in love with them and who could take it the farthest.
+If you haven't already figured it out, Shawn won the bet when he proposed, and I accepted."

-Marlie Rasuman looked at Laura with a gaze of disbelief at first and then pointed to her finger, "that's my mother's ring he gave you."
+Marlie Rasuman pointed to Laura's finger, "That's my mother's ring he gave you."

 "You're not?
 I mean, he didn't?"
 Marlie didn't know how to ask the question.